TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Partials
 ~~~~~~~~
 Finally, we have a directory called ``Partials/``, which may contain small snippets of HTML template files.
 "Partials" are similar to templates, but their purpose is to represent small units, which are perfect to fulfil recurring tasks.
 A good example of a partial is a specially styled box with content that may appear on several pages.
 If this box would be part of a page layout, it would be implemented in one or more HTML files inside the ``Templates/`` directory.
-If an adjustment of the box is required at one point in the future, it would mean that several template files need to be updated.
+If an adjustment of the box is required at one point in the future, this would mean that several template files need to be updated.
 However, if we store the HTML code of the box as a small HTML snippet into the ``Partials/`` directory, we can include this snippet at several places.
 An adjustment only requires an update of the partial and therefore in one file only.

 The use of partials is optional, whereas files in the ``Layouts/`` and ``Templates/`` directories are mandatory for a typical site package extension.